Steve Pavlina . com

 • Monthly revenue increased 10x from $1140 (Sep 2005) to $12K (Sep 2006)

-Our only significant expense for these sites is the web hosting/bandwidth, which is $149/month for a server shared by both sites.
+The only significant expense is the web hosting/bandwidth, which is $149/month.

-Erin and I are both pleased with these results of course, but we still feel like we’re just getting started.
+I’m pleased with these results of course, but I still feel like it’s just the beginning.
 It took me a good five years to reach stable profitability with my first business, so this was much quicker.
-We both remember a time when we had to consider the cost implications of renting a movie.
+I remember a time when I had to consider the cost implications of renting a movie.

 This rapid growth has been great, but it also gives me a headache when it comes to business planning.
-I can’t even predict where our income will be three months from now, let alone a year; I just know it will be higher.
-I suspect our greatest challenges in year three will be building a staff and carefully managing cashflow.
-An office and a staff will mean significantly higher expenses, but it will also allow us to get a lot more done.
-I considered outsourcing, such as by hiring a virtual assistant, but I really need someone to work with face-to-face, since a lot of things need to be done locally.
+I can’t even predict where my income will be three months from now, let alone a year; I just know it will be higher.

 It’s been said that money is a resource that makes you more of who you already are, and I think that’s very true.
 It’s strange to say this, but I feel that the more money that flows through my life, the more “me” I feel.
 I’ve been thinking a lot about how I can use this cash to support people’s desire to grow, and I appreciate all the suggestions people have given me.
 I’m a temporary custodian of this money, not its owner, so I’m always thinking about how to keep it flowing.
 I can’t take it with me when I die, so I might as well put it to good use while I’m here.